deemount/kraken/README.md

 # Kraken v1 RESTful API

-A RESTful API for Kraken v1 written in Go
+A RESTful API for Kraken v1 written in Go.

 ## Endpoints